yegenek/Ankara/Files/day2.md

 N_SITES=`zcat Results/ALL.mafs.gz | tail -n+2 | wc -l`
 echo $N_SITES
 ```
-Now we can perform a PCA by estimating the covariance matrix using:
+Now we can perform a PCA by estimating the covariance matrix using the following command (remember to copy and paste to a bash file):
 ```
+#!/bin/sh

+# specify where the program is
+NGSTOOLS=/truba/home/egitim/bin/ngsTools

+# specify how many sites we have
+N_SITES=`zcat Results/ALL.mafs.gz | tail -n+2 | wc -l`

 $NGSTOOLS/ngsPopGen/ngsCovar -probfile Results/ALL.geno -outfile Results/ALL.covar -nind 80 -nsites $N_SITES -call 0 -norm 0 &> /dev/null

 ```
 with the options `-call 0` meaning that we do not perform genotype calling and `-norm 0` that we are not normalising by allele frequency.
 The latter may give more weight to low frequency variants which are harder to estimate.